Last Updated on 2025-11-09

 Pros:

-- Suitable pellet size for bottom feeders.
+- Pellets are the perfect size for bottom feeders.

 Cons: